csb324/ninarith-notes/Inventory/Items/Kith and Kin.md

 Have we identified the last family of clues or is it unknown?
 * We have, and it's one of the categories we've identified but not one we've solved
 ### Other Clues
-* There are two more substantials clues, that are discrete and singular, after we figure out the dots above letters thing - and one more family of clues
+* There are two more substantial clues, that are discrete and singular, after we figure out the dots above letters thing - and one more family of clues
 * We have hit all the large Families of clues
 ### Questions
 0